core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 outside of the processing already necessary for any unknown elective proxy-safe cache-key option:
-The option varies the properties that distinguish block-wise operations (which includes all options except elective NoCacheKey and except Block1/2), and thus the server can not treat messages with a different list of Request-Tag options as belonging to the same operation.
+The option varies the properties that distinguish block-wise operations (which includes all options except elective NoCacheKey and except Block1/2), and thus the server cannot treat messages with a different list of Request-Tag options as belonging to the same operation.
 <!-- not speaking of "matchable" here as that working definition explicitly excludes Request-Tag to make the rest of the document easier to read -->

 To keep utilizing the cache,